How to structure your site architecture for SEO

 • Perform a full crawl and content inventory.

-Record duplicates, orphans, and low-value pages for remediation.
+Record duplicates, orphans, redirect chains, parameter URLs, and low-value pages for remediation.

 • Define target topics and map to a site tree.

-Assign each topic a canonical location and avoid overlap.
+Assign each topic a canonical location and reduce overlap between similar pages.

-Document naming conventions and enforce them across the CMS.
+Document naming conventions and enforce them across the CMS, menus, breadcrumbs, and templates.

 • Create an internal linking and canonical strategy.

-Specify pillar-to-cluster linking patterns and canonical rules for templates.
+Specify pillar-to-cluster linking patterns, contextual link rules, and canonical handling for each template type.

 • Update sitemaps, robots.txt, and tracking parameters.

-Use a 30/60/90 day monitoring cadence to detect and address issues quickly.
+Use a 30/60/90 day monitoring cadence to detect indexing changes, crawl inefficiencies, and usability issues quickly.

 Beginner vs. advanced considerations